openfaas/docs/docs/openfaas-pro/postgres-events.md

 * Set up the connector

-    You can install the SQS connector using its [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/postgres-connector).
+    You can install the Postgres connector using its [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/postgres-connector).

     The values.yaml file can be customised to suit your needs.